-For hydraulic units, disconnect lines and drain system's pressure before maintenance
+Disconnect hydraulic lines and drain system's pressure before maintenance

-Verify that the equipment to be operated is properly connected to the power unit as specified in the Hydraulic section on page 10.
-Be sure the equipment being operated is an 'open center' hydraulic circuit - meaning that in the neutral position the circuit has full flow from the inlet to the outlet.
-If not, a 'closed center' adapter must be installed.
+Verify that the equipment to be operated is properly connected to the power unit as specified in the Hydraulic section on page 11.
 Cracks or the appearance of damage on the hydraulic hoses or electrical cabling can indicate the need for repair, even impending failure, and requires prompt attention.
+See Appendix A, Sections 5 and 6 for engine maintenance.